Solar energy

 “We had to abandon that idea because of the time schedule,” he says, explaining the team needed to be pragmatic and work with something that requires less research and development.

-Project Zero pushed forward with a few other ideas.
+The development team pushed forward with a few other ideas.
 One was putting the entire water system under vacuum, but this didn’t have any impact.
 The other attempt was using distilled water — a substance containing nothing but water — in an attempt to remove any signs of life.

 “We added glycerin … into a container and put it outside in the sun,” Van Someren says, “three days later there were flakes of fungi growing.”